HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 ### Zooming and scaling pages

-Using a [legible font size](https://accessibleweb.com/question-answer/minimum-font-size/) and [target size](https://www.w3.org/WAI/WCAG21/quickref/#target-size) helps users read and interact with your website.
+Using a <a hreflang="en" href="https://accessibleweb.com/question-answer/minimum-font-size/">legible font size</a> and <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/quickref/#target-size">target size</a> helps users read and interact with your website.
 But even websites perfectly following all of these guidelines can't meet the specific needs of each visitor.
 This is why device features like pinch-to-zoom and scaling are so important: they allow users to tweak your pages so their needs are met.
 Or in the case of particularly inaccessible sites using tiny fonts and buttons, it gives users the chance to even use the site.

 There are rare cases when disabling scaling is acceptable, like when the page in question is a web-based game using touch controls.
 If left enabled in this case, players' phones will zoom in and out every time the player taps twice on the game, ironically making it inaccessible.